mrezasoltani/mrezasoltani.github.io/_pages/Course/module_1.md

 ## What Is Machine Learning?
 * Machine learning is an application of AI that enables systems to learn and improve from experience without being explicitly programmed.
 With the deluge of data, we need to find ways to discover what is in the data.
 ML is a set of algorithms/methods that help us learn and recognize the hidden patterns in data.
 ML is not a new topic.
 In fact, learning from data has been explored and used by many disciplines such as Statistics, Signal Processing, Control Theory, etc. What makes ML special is to provide a common formalism to the problems and algorithms.
 With the help of ML techniques, one can predict future data, or perform other kinds of decision-making under uncertainty.
-* For solving a problem using ML techniques, we alsways need to have some data related to the task/problem we want to solve.
-In fact, data is one of the most important pieces in all ML algorithm/methods.
+* For solving a problem using ML techniques, we always need to have some data related to the task/problem we want to solve.
+In fact, data is one of the most important pieces in all ML algorithms/methods.
 Before jumping to the ML concept, we need to introduce some terminologies regarding the data.
 * Remember that data is a starting point for every ML technique.
 With the help of data, we can so-called _**Train**_ a model to do our desired goal.
 As a result, we need to have a set of _**Training Data**_ to teach a model.
 After training a model, we need to test our _**Trained**_ model.
 Hence, there should be another set of _**Test Data**_ to see the performance of our trained model.
 From this, we immediately see that these two datasets should be somehow related. but not the same.
 The former means that there should be something common between the training and test data.
 Later we will formalize this by saying that these two datasets should be independent samples from the same probability distribution.
-The second condition (not being the same) is necessary because we want to see how a trained model perform on unseen data; otherwise, it will be cheating if we evaluate the performance of a model on the same data it has been trained for.
+The second condition (not being the same) is necessary because we want to see how a trained model performs on unseen data; otherwise, it will be cheating if we evaluate the performance of a model on the same data it has been trained for.
 We will look at these things later in the course

 * There are different types of ML.
 Sometimes models and methods are used interchangeably.
 However, a model is not a (learning) method/algorithm.
 * Two common types of categorizing ML methods: